-While we think carbon steel is the best overall material for a wok, carbon steel woks do require a seasoning process before first use and continued care and maintenance to build that desirable nonstick patina.
-Here are instructions on how to season and care for your carbon steel wok.
+While we think carbon steel is the best overall material for a wok, carbon steel woks do require seasoning before use.
+Here's how to to do it.

 Course: How to and cooking methods

 gas stove or outside burner(gas is best, though you can also do this on an electric stove)

 scrub sponge or scouring pad

 paper towel(for wiping oil onto the wok)

 If your wok has wooden handles, wrap them in heavy duty aluminum foil to prevent them from burning.

 Set your wok on your stove set to the highest heat.
 Make sure you clear the stove area, because things will get quite hot.
 Keep a dry kitchen towel handy or better yet, a silicon/heatproof kitchen mitt in case the wok handles get too hot.

 Once the wok heats up, it will start turning a dark brown color and begin to smoke.
 This indicates that the residual oils from the wok are burning off.
 Next, the wok will begin superheating and the impurities from those industrial oils will burn off.
 Tilt the wok to superheat one area at a time, until the entire wok surface has taken on a blue tint.

 Turn off the burner.
 Carefully pour about 1 cup of water into the wok to cool it off.